-How to Import VOB to iTunes on Mac/ Windows
+How to Convert and Import MTS to iTunes Library

 VOB files on commercial DVDs are encrypted and you can't extract them out directly.
 You need a third-party software such as DVD Ripper to tackle this sort of thing.
 So keep that in mind.

 Launch the converter, the program is light on system resources with a basically empty and easy to use interface.
 Click "Add File" button to locate the VOB files into the software.

 By the way, if you want to combine several files into one large file, you can enable "Merge" option.

 Step 2: Set iTunes support video format as output file

 Next, choose your preferred format for conversion. iTunes by default supports MP4, MOV, M4V video format (check Apple Device Supported Format List).

 Click "Profile" drop-down list, you'll find a wide variety of formats.
 Here you can choose MP4 or MOV, or M4V as output format.
 For each format there has options that allow you to go in and modify most output settings like audio/video bitrate, codec, quality, etc.

 Then, make sure the location you're saving the new created video is correct via "Destination" box.

 This part is the simplest, but the longest.